Cookie targeting and online ads.

 The technology certainly exists (and demonstrates itself every time an ad for tennis shoes pops up after you've shopped for a pair online).

-When you hear the word "targeted" in the same sentence as "online advertising", think of it as a shotgun blast instead of a rifle shot: you'll probably hit the target but it will take lots more lead and you'll hit things that were outside your aim.
+When you hear the word "targeted" in the same sentence as "online advertising", think of it as a shotgun blast instead of a rifle shot: some of the pattern will hit the bulls-eyebut many more pellets will hit outside the target.

 If your goal is to reach likely voters in a personal manner, you can't do it with an online display ad.
 At least when someone sees a lawn sign in the neighborhood, it carries the implicit endorsement of the homeowner.